ibm-cloud-docs/vpc/lb-create.md

          Assigning `0` weight to an instance means that no new connections are forwarded to that instance, but any existing traffic continues to flow while the current connection is active.
 Using a weight of `0` can help bring down an instance gracefully and remove it from service rotation.
          {: tip}

    * Click **Attach** to attach the server instance to your back-end pool.

 1. In the Front-end listeners section, click **Create listener** and specify the following information to create a listener.
 You can create one or more listeners.

     * **Protocol**: The protocol to use for receiving incoming requests.
+    * **Proxy protocol**: Select whether to allow the front-end listener to accept proxy protocol traffic.
     * **Port**: The listening port on which requests are received.
     * **Back-end pool**: The default back-end pool to which this listener forwards traffic.
     * **Max connections** (optional): Maximum number of concurrent connections the listener allows.
+    * **IAM Authorization**: If HTTPS is the selected protocol for this listener, you must designate your IAM authorization, either by instance or your CRN.
+    * **Secrets Manager**: If HTTPS is the selected protocol for this listener, you must select or create a secrets manager.
     * **SSL certificate**: If HTTPS is the selected protocol for this listener, you must select an SSL certificate.
 Make sure that the load balancer is authorized to access the SSL certificate.
     * **Timeout (sec)** (optional): The maximum timeout after which the load balancer closes the connection if no data has been sent or received by the time that the idle timeout period elapses.
 The minimum and maximum timeout value is 50 seconds and 2 hours respectively.

 1. Click **Create** to create the front-end listener.
 1. In the Security groups section, select the security groups that you want to attach to your load balancer, or click **Create** to create a new security group to attach to your ALB.